data-science-made-easy/macro-monitor/README.md

 # Macro Monitor

-KIJKEN OF DIT GENERALISEERBAAR IS:
-- IEDEREEN KAN ZO RAPPORTJES MAKEN
-- MAAK KOLOM 'PIPELINE' VOOR LIJST (custom) FUNCTIES?

 ## Introduction
 'Macro Monitor' is a system that monitors important macroeconomic indicators.
-It reads an xlsx-file with figure definitions, based on which it retrieves relevant source files.
+It reads an xlsx file with figure definitions, based on which it retrieves relevant source files.
 It processes those files, and creates a report with png's.

 ## Install
 To install and set up the Macro Monitor, download [the latest and greatest source code](https://github.com/data-science-made-easy/macro-monitor/archive/refs/heads/master.zip) to the M-disk and unzip it.

 ### Files and directory structure
-After unzipping the project, you'll find the following files and directories:
+After unzipping, you’ll find the following files and directories.
+All key information (figure definitions, order, templates, file paths, axis ranges) is centralized, which makes the software both easy to run and maintain.

 - **figure-definition.xlsx**: here you select and define the figures that should end up in your report
+  - **tab `settings`** contains variables (pointing to files, defining zoom levels for axes, defining output path (`path_run`) etc.)
+  - **tab `figures` describes the figures in detail
 - **run-monitor.r**: this script starts the monitor
 - **r/**: contains the project's R scripts
 - **run/**: directory where each run of the monitor is stored, organized by date and time
-  - **run-[date/time]**: subdirectory created for each run, containing:
+  - **run-[date/time]** (see variable `path_run`): subdirectory created for each run, containing:
-    - **raw**: raw data (just a copy of the source data)
-    - **preprocessed**: files that require some preprocessing (e.g., seasonal adjustment)
-    - **output**: final output generated from the run
+    - **report/macro-monitor-[date/time].html**: the final report as defined in **figure-definition.xlsx**
     - **png/**: find your png files here
-      - **macro-monitor-[date/time].html**: the final report as defined in **figure-definition.xlsx**
+    - **xlsx/** with:
+      - **raw**: raw time series (as found in the source data)
+      - **preprocessed**: preprocessed time series (e.g., seasonal adjustment, indexing)

+Running the monitor (see below how to do so) creates a directory as defined in variable `path_run` in the settings tab of 'figure-definition.xlsx'.
+If you leave `path_run` empty, then it creates a directory `run` with subdirectory `run-date-time`, with the actual values for date and time at the moment you start the software.
+This enables you to run the monitor several times with different settings without overwriting.

 ## Run
 To run the 'Macro Monitor', execute the `run-monitor.r` script using R. This will initiate the data collection and processing workflow, creating a new run directory under `run/` with timestamped subdirectories for raw, preprocessed, and output data.